 Changes in interest rates affect our operating performance and financial condition in diverse ways.
 Our profitability depends in substantial part on our "net interest spread," which is the difference between the rates we receive on loans and investments and the rates we pay for deposits and other sources of funds.
 Our net interest spread will depend on many factors that are partly or entirely outside our control, including competition, federal economic, monetary and fiscal policies, and economic conditions generally.
 Historically, net interest spreads for other financial institutions have widened and narrowed in response to these and other factors, which are often collectively referred to as "interest rate risk."
-During 2014, the Company's margin and spread began to improve slightly even though the rate environment remained low and flat.
-2015 ended with a slight tightening of the margin as compared to 2014 and for 2016 the Company's margin improved.
-This widening of the margin directly correlated to the improvement of the Bank's loan to asset ratio and was aided by the Federal Reserve rate increase in December 2015.
+After many years of a low and flat rate environment, the Federal Reserve began increasing the Federal Funds rate in 2015.
+The Company did not experience improvement in its asset yield on loans until such time that the rate increases enabled the loan rates to rise above the floors which had been on the majority of the variable rate loans.
+During 2017, the increasing rates having reached over 100 basis points, triggered rate changes above the floors and the Company experienced improvement in the interest spread.
+The improvement in the net interest spread during 2016 and the first half of 2017 directly correlated to the improvement of the Bank's loan to asset ratio.